Gresham House Forest Fund VI

 2. Unplanted land for productive woodland creation

-As well as established woodland, the Fund also seeks toto acquire low-grade agricultural land, to which it can add value by transforming it into productive commercial forests.
+As well as established woodland, the Fund also seeks to acquire low-grade agricultural land, to which it can add value by transforming it into productive commercial forests.
 New woodland creation projects carry additional potential upside through the generation of carbon credits in the form of the Woodland Carbon Code’s (“WCC”) accredited Woodland Carbon Units (“WCUs”).

 Target return

-The Fund aims to provide a return predominantly focused on capital growth, with the potential for modest income generation over time.
+The Fund aims to provide a return predominantly focused on capital growth, with the potential for modest income over time.

 The target internal rate of return (IRR) is 6%, on a fully invested basis, net of all fees and costs.
 Returns are not guaranteed.